BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 Wow, even worse, 1341 LUTs (and we only got 1280 of them on the IceStick).
 So let us shrink our code to make it fit !

-## Step 12: Size optimization, the incredible shrinking core.
+## Step 12: Size optimization: the Incredible Shrinking Core.

+_Tribute to "the Incredible Shrinking Man" classic movie_

 There are many things we can do for shrinking this core.
 Let us first take a look at the ALU.
 It can compute addition, subtraction,